 Knowing what to do and in what order after cancellation of an employment visa in the UAE prevents avoidable fines, status gaps, and complications with future visa applications.

 Confirm the official cancellation date by checking your status on the ICP Smart Services portal or GDRFA portal.
-This is the date your 30-day grace period starts.Â
+This is the date your grace period starts.

 Download and save your electronic visa cancellation document from the relevant portal as proof of cancellation.
 Notify your bank of the visa cancellation if required by your account terms.
 Cancel or transfer your dependants’ visas before the grace period ends.

-Decide on your next step, whether departing, transferring to a new employer, or changing visa status, and begin the necessary applications as early as possible within the 30-day window.Â
+Decide on your next step, whether departing, transferring to a new employer, or changing visa status, and begin the necessary applications as early as possible within the grace period window.

 If you have outstanding end-of-service payments or labour disputes, raise them through MOHRE promptly and do not delay this until after departure, as resolving MOHRE matters from outside the UAE is significantly more difficult.